EricHayter/renderer/README.md

 [SDL wiki](https://wiki.libsdl.org/SDL2/Installation).

 ## Progression :chart_with_upwards_trend:
-I've taken an incremental approach to the project intially starting with a very basic renderer and slowly adding additional features.
+I've taken an incremental approach to the project initially starting with a very basic renderer and slowly adding additional features.
 Here's the progress that I've made: